TSPcreate/AI_Past_Paper-Generator/README.md

 - Update the question templates inside `llm_stub.py` to expand topic coverage or supply real prompt/response examples.
 - Adjust typography, colours or layout by editing `static/styles.css` and the templates inside `templates/`.
 - Modify `pdf.py` to incorporate branding, logos or multi-column mark schemes.
-- Extend `revision.py` to integrate real analytics, progress tracking or spaced-repetition tooling.
+- Adapt `study.py` to plug in live data sources for flashcards, notes or resource recommendations.

 ## Testing the core service